rule

 Text 57

-Therefore Uddhava, do not delight in the sense-objects being untrue with the senses, see how based on the illusion of the material duality one fails in realizing the soul.
+Therefore Uddhava, do not delight in the sense-objects that play games with the senses, just see how based upon the illusion of the material duality one fails to realize the soul.
+(Vedabase)

 Text 58-59

-When insulted, neglected, ridiculed or envied by bad people, or else chastised, tied up or deprived of his means of livelihood; or when repeatedly spat upon or urinated upon by ignorant people, should the one desiring the Supreme thus being shaken having difficulties, save himself by resorting to his essence [see also 5.5: 30].'
+When one is insulted, neglected, ridiculed or envied by bad people, or else chastised, held captive or deprived of his means of livelihood, or when one is repeatedly spat or urinated upon by ignorant people, someone desiring the Supreme who thus being shaken is having difficulties, should save himself by resorting to his essence [see also 5.5: 30].'
+(Vedabase)

 Text 60

-S'rî Uddhava said: 'How can I keep that in mind, please, o Best of All Speakers, tell us that.
+S'rī Uddhava said: 'How can I keep that in mind?
+Please, o Best of All Speakers, tell us that.
+(Vedabase)

 Text 61

-The attacks of other people on myself is what I consider most difficult; except to those who fixed in Your dharma in peace reside at Your lotus feet, is even to the learned, o Soul of the Universe, no doubt the material conditioning the most strong.'
+The attacks of other people on my person is what I find most difficult.
+Except to those who fixed in Your dharma in peace reside at Your lotus feet, even for the learned, o Soul of the Universe, no doubt the material definition constitutes the greatest burden.'
+(Vedabase)

-*5 The classical philosophical stance defended here is: 'When one has a body one is a soul, when one is a body one is a pig', where the pig is here the fallen soul returning over and over to a materialistic life.
+*5: The classical philosophical stance defended here is: 'When one has a body one is a soul, when one is a body one is a pig', where the pig is here the fallen soul returning time and again to a materialistic life.

 Production: